-Our stabilised urea product, N-Protect provides the opportunity for urea to be applied in conditions where losses of N through volatilisation can be reduced economically.
+Our coated urea product, N-Protect provides the opportunity for urea to be applied in conditions where losses of N through volatilisation can be reduced economically.

-Although N-Protect may be mixed with other products for immediate application, it is not compatible with the following: Superphosphate, Sulphur Super 30, Maxi sulphur super, Magnesium Oxide, Granular Ammonium Sulphate, Copper Sulphate and Cobalt Sulphate.
+Although N-Protect may be mixed with other products for immediate application, it is not compatible with the following: Superphosphate, Sulphur Super 30, Magnesium Oxide, Granular Ammonium Sulphate, Copper Sulphate and Cobalt Sulphate.

 Flexi-N (magnesium coated Urea) can be used as a substitute when mixing with Superphosphate based products.